 4. Our hearts: When it comes to matters of the heart, the consequences of fizzy drinks are worse than what any break up could do.
 Mostly due to, yes you’ve guessed it, their sugar content.
 “Sugar causes a build-up of bad fats that block our arteries which can lead to heart attacks and strokes,” says Dr Sturnham.

 5. Obesity: Fizzy drinks and obesity are lifelong buds and it's one friendship that needs to come to a swift end, fast.
 “Too much sugar can lead to a build-up of fat around our bellies increasing our risk of getting type 2 diabetes,” explains Dr Sturnham.
-Regarding the link between artificially sweetened soft sugary drinks and their link to the disease she comments, “Research indicates that there may also be an association between artificially sweetened beverages too.
+She adds, “Research indicates that there may also be an association between artificially sweetened beverages too.
 A French study, published in 2013, even indicated that the risk of type 2 diabetes may even be higher for those that regularly consume diet soft drinks than people that consume sugary versions.
 There has been a lot of debate about the safety of sweeteners with some health campaigners taking the view that they can lead to a range of problems ranging from depression to digestive disorders and the aforementioned type 2 diabetes.”

 She adds, “We also have no long-term safety about the potential health risks from consuming the newer sweeteners such as stevia.
 My advice is to choose the healthier drink alternatives, such as low fat milk and water.
 If you are going to drink squashes make sure you dilute them well.”